10 Reasons NOT To Move To Sioux Falls

 If you like bland and boring food Sioux Falls may not be for you.
 You'll have to choose from dining outside at a classy bistro downtown, or some of the best Mexican food ever, or exploring Vietnamese, Indian cuisine.
 You are never far from great Chinese food either.
 Plus, our plethora of pizza places.
 And we can't forget all the great buffets, home-cooking, diners and hidden gems in town.

 Yep, if you want famous major league team names you'll be out of luck.
-All Sioux Falls has to offer is year-round championship caliber teams that can dominate on the field, hardwood, ice and diamond.
+All Sioux Falls has to offer is year-round championship caliber teams that can dominate on the field, hardwood, ice, and diamond.
 I mean the Storm are only multiple-time football league champs.
-The Clark Cup winning hockey team the Stampede, the NBA D-League champs the Skyforce and the hard fighting basebell Canaries all provide great family fun.
+The Clark Cup winning hockey team the Stampede, the NBA D-League champs the Skyforce and the hard fighting baseball Canaries all provide great family fun.

 The centerpiece of Sioux Falls is the falls on the Big Sioux River: Falls Park.
 It is one of my favorite places that I've ever been to in the whole world.
 The grand park surrounding the falls is the perfect place to bask in the glory of our natural world.
 From the top of the observation tower to the edge of the water feeling the spray on your face.
 The Falls could be too much for you if you don't like awesome places.